putyourlightson/laravel-datastar/README.md

 ## Custom Controllers

-If you prefer to send SSE events using a custom controller instead of a Blade view, you can do so by extending the `DatastarController` class and overriding the `stream` method.
+You can send SSE events using a custom controller instead of a Blade view using the `DatastarEventStream` trait.
+Pass a callable into the `getStreamedResponse()` method and return the response.

 ```php
 // routes/web.php